diegomiranda02/automaticVizWithStreamlit/README.md

         return json_object
 ```

-Each method is reponsible to generate the component description and the JSON section with the data.
-For instance, the method 'addTableData' is responsible to generate the JSON section of the table description and the table data.
-To build this, is used a python dictionary type.
-Once the key of the dictionary is unique, the 'keySuffix' variable is reponsible to add a number to each key, to distiguish among keys with similar components.
+Each method generates the component description and the JSON section with the data.
+For instance, the addTableData method generates the JSON section of the table description and the table data.
+To build this is used a Python dictionary type.
+Once the dictionary's key is unique, the 'keySuffix' variable adds a number to each key to distinguish among keys with similar components.

-Below is an example on how to compose a JSON data report inheriting the BaseReport class:
+Below is an example of how to compose a JSON data report inheriting the BaseReport class:

 ```
 class CustomerReport(BaseJSONReport):